Micha Sam Brickman Raredon, MD, PhD

 Biography

-Dr. Micha Sam Brickman Raredon is a research group leader in the Departments of Anesthesiology, Internal Medicine, and Immunobiology studying regenerative lung engineering.
+Dr. Micha Sam Brickman Raredon is an Assistant Professor in the Department of Anesthesiology at the Yale School of Medicine.
+The Raredon Laboratory studies regenerative lung engineering, and develops primary-source algorithms focused on cell-to-cell communication networks, including NICHES and Connectome.
 Dr. Raredon's laboratory seeks to reverse-engineer tissues for regenerative medicine through the close study of single-cell systems biology.

 Dr. Raredon plays the cello and enjoys finding time to be outdoors and near water as much as possible.